Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 Disclaimer: paper writing is still ongoing; please do not use this version as a reference.

 ``DTW-C++`` is a package for time series analysis and clustering.
 As the availability of time series data across numerous fields continually increases, developing useful software to intepret and understand this data is essential.
 Clustering is a useful tool to enable interpretability of large datasets, however it is only effective if useful distance metrics are used.
 Dynamic time wapring (DTW) is a prominant distance metric for time series analysis, due its robustness against shifts in the time axis and ability to handle time series of different lengths.
-This allows recognition of similarity between time series even when the events are not at identical time stamps, emphasising on the shape of the time series rather than the time of occurance - if time of occurance is important in the clustering problem, the Euclidean distance as used in other pckages is a better choice.
+This allows recognition of similarity between time series even when the events are not at identical time stamps, emphasising the shape of the time series rather than the time of occurance - if time of occurance is important in the clustering problem, the Euclidean distance as used in other pckages is a better choice.
 For further infromation on DTW, see [Dynamic Time Warping](../docs/2_method/2_dtw.html).
 DTW notoriously suffers from slow computation due to it's quadratic complexity, previously making it an unsuitable choice for larger datasets. ``DTW-C++`` speeds up the computation of DTW distance, allowing application to longer time series and larger data sets.
 In addition, ``DTW-C++`` performs clustering of the time series based off the pairwise DTW distances by formulating the clustering problem as a mixed integer programming (MIP) problem.
 The user must define the number of c lusters, and the algorithm will then find the

 # Statement of need